 Make a difference in a girl’s life and help develop her leadership potential!
 Be a mentor to a group of girls from your home on your own time!
 Help girls earn badges, make friends and become girls of courage, confidence and character.
 The club will have monthly virtual meetings.
 Contact Jessie for more information.

-Girls Rock the Capitol (GRTC) Coordinator
+Girls Rock the Capitol (GRTC) Volunteer

 Girl Scouts Beyond Bars (GSBB) Coordinator

 Our GSBB program supports women prisoners at Shea Farm in Concord, NH have positive, healthy relationships with their daughters.
 As coordinator, you would run Girl Scout programming at Shea Farm based on our National Partnership with the Dove Foundation focusing on improving self-esteem for both the girls and women in our program.
 For more details, contact the Girl Experience Team.